Password Master Help

 Record every opened database in a history list on startup screen, so that you can pick any of them to reopen.

-If you opened an old version database, it won't be recorded unless you later save that database either by overwriting the original file, or to a new file.
+If you open an old version database, it won't be recorded unless you later save that database either by overwriting the original file, or to a new file.

 Auto open last database